What is the VET Student Loan Scheme?

 - AWA will contact you to arrange a Symbiotics ADAPT assessment and interview which is part of the selection process.
 The assessment takes approximately 2 hours and is at a cost to you.
 This computer based tool tests general aptitude for typical piloting tasks.

-- If successful we will then require you to complete an AWA Application for Enrolment form, we will also give you a copy of our Student Handbook which includes our policies and procedures.
+- If successful we will then require you to complete an AWA Application for Enrolment form, prior to enrolment we will also give you a copy of our Course Information and Enrolment Process Document along with our Student Handbook which includes our policies and procedures.

 - AWA will give the government your enrolment information, including the nearest applicable census day.
 This is done via the departments online eCAF (Electronic Commonwealth Assistance Form) system.
 The eCAF system is for students to request a VET Student Loan, it provides students with a secure and easily accessible way to complete the required Government VET Student Loan Scheme application form.